pallemannen/hass-calendar-admin/README.md

 - **Week numbers** on or off.
 Default is on.
 - **Color picker** to change the color of each calendar.
 The default is derived from the entity ID.
-- **Timeline** Indicate current time in weekly and daily views.
+- **Timeline** to indicate current time in weekly and daily views.
 Default is on.
 - **Max events** to show per day.
 Default is unlimited.
 - **24h** or 12h clock.
 Default is 24h.